 Irving is aiming to complete the following in 2020 on the Omu Project:

-- expedited grant of Hokuryu prospecting license and drill permitting.
+- Expediting grant of Hokuryu prospecting licenses and drill permitting (Spring and Summer)

 For further information on the Omu Project, please review Irving’s public disclosure and the technical report entitled “Independent Technical Report On The Omu Property, Hokkaido, Japan by SRK Exploration Ltd.” dated November 6, 2018.